This chapter describes the basic concepts of Oracle Communications Billing and Revenue Management (BRM) billing.

 When your system is set up to use delayed billing, an account is created with two pending bills: one for the current cycle and one for the next cycle: which are combined in the Customer Center Balance tab.
-The combined pending bill includes separate items for the previous accounting cycle and for the next accounting cycle.
+The combined pending bill created during the delay period includes separate items for the previous accounting cycle and for the current accounting cycle.
 When the bill for the current cycle is finalized at the end of the delay interval, the system makes the bill for the next cycle to be the current bill and creates a new bill for the next cycle.

 When delayed billing is used, the /billinfo object might be billed twice, once during the delay interval and again after the delay interval.

 The BRM system automatically triggers billing inside the delay interval when it detects that a new event has occurred for the next billing cycle.
 When billing is triggered during the delayed-billing period, the bill for the previous cycle is only partially processed (partial billing), but the bill is not finalized.
 BRM performs partial billing to enable the new event to be rated and applied to the correct billing period.
 Partial billing ensures that new events impact bill items of the next billing cycle and old events impact bill items of the previous billing cycle.
 BRM maintains an internal list of bill items for the previous and next bill cycles.
 The bill for the previous cycle is finalized (final billing) after the delay interval.

 Applies deferred cycle forward fees to the next billing cycle.